Install Netdata with Docker

 /api/v1/info

-endpoint of the agent. - If set to the exact value 'cli', the health check script will use
+endpoint of the Agent. - If set to the exact value 'cli', the health check script will use

 netdatacli ping

-to determine if the agent is running correctly or not.
+to determine if the Agent is running correctly or not.
 This is sufficient to ensure that Netdata did not hang during startup, but does not provide a rigorous verification that the daemon is collecting data or is otherwise usable. - If set to anything else, the health check will treat the value as a URL to check for a 200 status code on.
 In most

 cases, this should start with